 During the master of counselling course, you will learn to implement a process that holds the potential to mobilise change for clients.
 Built on trauma-informed principles, this process-based approach of the master of counselling course then becomes the basis of theoretical integration.
 There is a strong emphasis on developing the personality of the counsellor.
 This includes valuing the well-being of the counsellor.

 CHC’s master of counselling course is designed to equip student counsellors with the knowledge, skills and experience necessary to work ethically, sensitively, inclusively and respectfully with clients from diverse backgrounds

 As a ‘first training’ course, the Master of Counselling is not available to students who already hold a PACFA-accredited qualification, such as a Bachelor of Counselling.

 Successful engagement in the Counselling profession requires a level of personal maturity and self-awareness.
 PACFA (Psychotherapy and Counselling Federation of Australia) therefore recommends that current and prospective Masters in counselling students are assessed for their personal growth and likely suitability for the Counselling profession.
 Entry to the Master of Counselling is thus subject not only to academic requirements but also personal suitability as assessed through an interview, a personal statement and referee reports.

 ENGLISH LANGUAGE PROFICIENCY

-Applicants for whom English is not their first language must provide certified documentary evidence that their secondary schooling, or tertiary studies of at least one year, was conducted in the English language or they have satisfactory results in an acceptable English Language Proficiency examination (see table below).
-Results are to be no more than two years old as at the commencement of the course of study.
+Master of Counselling applicants for whom English is not their first language must provide certified documentary evidence that their secondary schooling, or tertiary studies of at least one year, was conducted in the English language or they have satisfactory results in an acceptable English Language Proficiency examination (see table below).
+Results are to be no more than two years old as at the commencement of the master of counselling course.

 |IELTS (Academic)||6.5 (at least 6.0 in all subtests)|